Shair13/CharityApp/readme.md

 ![New Password Email](images/email_new_password.png)

-After that, you'll be redirected to the change password form.
+After that, you'll be redirected to the update password form.

 ![Change Password Form](images/form_new_password.png)